Japan has no shortage of charming mountain villages, and one of the best places to experience traditional rural Japan is deep in the Japanese Alps.

 Shirakawago and Gokayama

-Shirakawago – also written as Shirakawa-go – is located in Gifu-ken (Gifu Prefecture) and is home to Ogimachi, the most visited of the villages.
+Located in Gifu Prefecture (Gifu-ken), Shirakawago is home to Ogimachi, the most visited of the region’s UNESCO villages.

-They’re worth visiting regardless, but if you want to feel like you have the place to yourself, the best way is to spend the night.
+Despite their popularity, the villages of Shirakawago and Gokayama are worth visiting – but if you want to feel like you have the place to yourself, the best way is to spend the night.

 Staying Overnight in a Minshuku